Royal recognition for Naktuinbouw’s retiring director, John van Ruiten

 Van Ruiten is chairman of the Dutch Association of Botanical Gardens (NVBT), an umbrella organisation with 27 member gardens spread across the Netherlands.

-He is a board member of the Netherlands Institute of Biology (NIBI) and affiliated with the magazine ‘Prophyta’.
+He is a board member of the Netherlands Institute of Biology (NIBI) and is affiliated with the magazine ‘Prophyta’.

 Jan Meiling is succeeding Van Ruiten as Naktuinbouw’s director.